Trump to consider trade measures against China 'in coming weeks': advisor

 "This will be one of the many steps the president is going to courageously take in order to address unfair trade practices."

-But he warned: "If an undesirable situation arises, China has the intention of safeguarding its legitimate rights."
+"If an undesirable situation arises, China has the intention of safeguarding its legitimate rights," he said.

-The office of the US Trade Representative in August launched in inquiry into the matter in August and is due to submit its findings to the White House soon.
+The office of the US Trade Representative launched an inquiry into the matter in August and is due to submit its findings to the White House soon.

-The newly ascendant Navarro emerged triumphant last week when former top economic aid Gary Cohn resigned following a bruising internal battle over whether to impose the steel and aluminum tariffs.
+The newly ascendant Navarro emerged triumphant last week when former top economic advisor Gary Cohn resigned following a bruising internal battle over whether to impose the steel and aluminum tariffs.

+Trump himself has for decades held nationalistic views on trade and opposed globalization.

+But the new tariffs have drawn rebukes from top lawmakers in Trump's own Republican Party as well as fierce opposition from industry groups, which fear rising consumer prices and raw materials costs as well as diminished access to export markets.

-Navarro, who rose to fame by publishing anti-Beijing diatribes on trade, is an outlier among more mainstream economists, who believe excessive tariffs will be self-defeating and trade deficits do not pose the threat that protectionists and trade hawks claim they do.
+The Harvard-trained Navarro rose to prominence by publishing anti-Beijing diatribes on trade and is an outlier among more mainstream economists, who believe excessive tariffs will be self-defeating.

-"I don't think...anybody on Wall Street will oppose cracking down on China's theft of our intellectual property," Navarro said.
+"I don't think ... anybody on Wall Street will oppose cracking down on China's theft of our intellectual property," Navarro said Thursday.

-Trump himself has for decades held nationalist views on trade and opposed globalization.

 The United States on Wednesday launched a trade dispute with India at the World Trade Organization over export subsidies.

-Officials say the White House is also considering imposing a raft of retaliatory trade measures against China by imposing tariffs on billions of dollars of tech and telecommunications imports.
+Officials say the White House's actions on intellectual property could include a raft of retaliatory tariffs on billions of dollars of tech and telecommunications imports from China.